weswinder/agent/README.md

 You can start a thread from either an action or a mutation.
 If it's in an action, you can also start sending messages.
 The threadId allows you to resume later and maintain message history.
+If you specify a userId, the thread will be associated with that user and messages will be saved to the user's history.
+You can also search the user's history for relevant messages in this thread.

 ```ts
 // Use the agent from within a normal action: